Consensys/codefi-assets-and-payments/README.md

 ```
 that network key has to be present (together with that network's other params) in the Smart contract API service's network.js file.

+##### Docker performance problems

+Launching the whole aforementioned stack can demand a lot of docker system resources especially in terms of RAM.
+If you run into any of these problems, and some containers fail to start (or they start and will be killed afterwards), try to increase resources allocated to your docker daemon.
+This can be done differently depending on the platform you are running in the stack.
+Also you could disable/not run services: PgAdmin and Cors proxy in the local dev env platfrom tool, as those are not required dependencies.

 ### Supported Services

 - [entity-api](./platform/services/entity-api/README.md)